 - The Part 2 Local Plan includes Policy LPD 20 and Policy LPD 21 which seek to protect existing green infrastructure and provide new green infrastructure (10% on sites 0.4 hectares and above). - Table 19 shows the area of open space in the Borough by type, as recorded by the Council's Parks and Street Care team.
 It is noted that there may be some overlap between the categories.
 The 2018 figure equates to the area of open spaces shown on the Local Planning Document Policies Map. - Table 20 shows the amount of greenfield land lost to new large development for housing (10 dwellings or more) and other uses.
 For information, land is considered 'lost' upon commencement of development. - Open spaces committed from s106 agreements are set out in Table 21.
-There have been no new Open Spaces committed through Section 106 Agreements during 2022/23. - Table 22 shows that there are 29 Local Green Spaces in Gedling Borough, which are designated through the adoption of a Development Plan including the Part 2 Local Plan and Neighbourhood Plans.
+A total of two new Section 106 Agreements and one Deed of Variation were completed during the financial year 2023/24.
+There were no new obligations contained within these agreements in relation to Open Space Contributions. - Table 22 shows that there are 29 Local Green Spaces in Gedling Borough, which are designated through the adoption of a Development Plan including the Part 2 Local Plan and Neighbourhood Plans.
 There has been no net loss of designated Local Green Spaces since they were designated.
 It should be noted that Local Green Spaces in Burton Joyce were designated in the Part 2 Local Plan and not in the Neighbourhood Plan.